IVF and Fertility Preservation Law Q&A Guidance

 Q-5.
 When are fertility preservation services required to be covered?

-New York Insurance Law §§ 3216(i)(C)(i), 3221(k)(6)(C)(v)(II), and 4303(s)(3)(E)(ii) require coverage for standard fertility preservation services for individuals when a medical treatment will directly or indirectly result in “iatrogenic infertility,” which is an impairment of fertility by surgery, radiation, chemotherapy, or other medical treatment affecting reproductive organs or processes.
+New York Insurance Law §§ 3216(i)(C)(i), 3221(k)(6)(C)(v)(II), and 4303(s)(3)(E)(ii) require coverage for standard fertility preservation services for individuals when a medical treatment may directly or indirectly cause “iatrogenic infertility,” which is an impairment of fertility by surgery, radiation, chemotherapy, or other medical treatment affecting reproductive organs or processes.

 Q-6.
 Are fertility preservation services covered for insureds who are about to undergo gender affirming care for the treatment of gender dysphoria?

-Yes, if the medical treatment for gender dysphoria will directly or indirectly result in “iatrogenic infertility,” which is an impairment of fertility by surgery, radiation, chemotherapy, or other medical treatment affecting reproductive organs or processes.
+Yes, if the medical treatment for gender dysphoria may directly or indirectly cause “iatrogenic infertility,” which is an impairment of fertility by surgery, radiation, chemotherapy, or other medical treatment affecting reproductive organs or processes.

 Q-7.
 What fertility preservation services are required to be covered?